james2doyle/saltjs/README.md

 ### I don't like FOO for selecting BAR

 Cool.
 Change it up!
 You can choose your own mapping methods if you want.
-Just change the key in the 'm' object and you are good.
+Just change the key in the 'matches' object and you are good.

 ### X returns an array!